Planning a Landscape Photography Photoshoot

 A good example is Wanaka Tree.
 I went there and was baffled by the number of photographers standing in the same spot doing the same shot.
 So I walked around and found this frame just 200 meters away.

-8. Pack the Right Gear: From Clothes to Tripods
+8. Pack the Right Gear

-Packing right is often overlooked.
+Packing the right gear is often overlooked.
 But I must assure you, it is very important.
 Proper equipment in your bag could save a trip.
 It’s also nice to have a checklist to go through before going out.
 Create one for yourself using some of the tips below.

-Take warm clothes.
+Bring warm clothes.
 I also have spare socks for the way back in case my feet get wet during the shoot.

 Believe me, it’s very sad to forget a tripod or a tripod plate.
-Just check them before going out to avoid the disappointment.
+Just check them before going out to avoid disappointment.